blinkyboi/GHA-DMD-SH/README.md

 `configure.ps1`:
 Can be used to bind and activate the runner to your GitHub account. <br>
-I personally recommend **all advanced users** to edit this file and replace `PLACEHOLDERTOKENDATAHERE` with your own token. <br>
+I personally recommend **all advanced users** to edit this file and replace `PLACEHOLDERTOKENDATAHERE` with your own token and run the file. <br>
-For non-advanced users, however, I have added the option to enter your token thru the script.
+For **non-advanced users**, however, I have added the option to enter your token thru the script.

 **NOTE**